Geethen/geeforec.github.io/content/post/practical-8.md

 3. Predict the distribution of a chosen species.
 4. Consider variable importance & understand need for model evaluation.

+Species Distribution Models are a valuable tool in ecology and conservation, providing us with insights into...

+However, they need to be used carefully and with full understanding of the models used and outputs provided.

+SDMs are not a feature commonly used in GEE and therefore the documentation does not have full support as other algorithms or processes may have.
+With further use of this platform this is likely to change.

 **Importing data**

 For this dataset we will need two core datasets.
 Our species localities or presences and our environmental predictor variables.
 In addition to this we will need a chosen area of interest.